 - Appendix in Original File Format

-- Web Appendix as a Word Doc
+- Web Appendix as a PDF

 To make the copyediting process more efficient, make sure your manuscript conforms to the following style points: